 Portuguese food is very hearty and filling.
 Consumption of dry cod (bacalhau), grilled sardines and caldeirada, a potato-based stew that can be made from a mix of different fish or meats and even vegetables.
 Beef, pork, lamb, or chicken, include cozido á portuguesa, leitão (roasted piglet) and carne de porco å alentejana.
 Fast food dishes include bifanas (grilled pork) or prego (grilled beef) sandwiches which are well known around the country.
 Portuguese art of pastry has its origins in Middle-Ages Catholic monasteries, such as the sweet pastéis de Belém (or pastéis de nata).
 Port Wine is the most widely known wine type in the world, and The Douro wine region is the oldest in the world.

-Traditional music of the Portuguese music is the renowned fado, a melancholy urban music, usually associated with the Portuguese guitar, internationally notable performers include Amelia Rodrigues, and Madredeus.
+The traditional music of the Portuguese music is the renowned fado, melancholy urban music, usually associated with the Portuguese guitar, internationally notable performers include Amelia Rodrigues and Madredeus.

 The capital and heart of Portugal and once the centre of the biggest empires of all time has endured for centuries and has survived one of the biggest earthquakes in Europe’s history.
 Lisbon’s charm is in the old quarters with rolling hills and great views, it offers a fantastic nightlife and breathes with life.
 Nearby Cascais offers seaside resorts, sun, sand and beaches for city escapes.